-12. VERIFICATION OF EXISTING END USER CLIENTS
+12 VERIFICATION OF EXISTING END USER CLIENTS

-- 12.1 Where the Compliance Officer considers it necessary, the Ventura Prime FX shall send Terms of Business to existing End User Clients: - (a) advising the End User Client of the existence of Anti-Money Laundering legislation in effect in the LM and outlining the Ventura Prime FX duties and obligations under such legislation; - (b) asking the End User Client to agree, going forward, to: - (i) keep the Ventura Prime FX promptly informed of any changes in the End User Client's contact details; - (ii) where the End User Client is a Legal Person, keep the Ventura Prime FX promptly informed of any changes in its controllers, shareholders or owners; and - (iii) keep the Ventura Prime FX promptly informed of any changes in the shareholding, directors or officers of all LM companies formed by the Ventura Prime FX on behalf of the End User Client. - 12.2 A schedule shall be attached to the Terms of Business requesting all information and documents as are necessary to enable the Ventura Prime FX to comply with its obligations and duties under Anti-Money Laundering legislation in effect in the LM. - 12.3 The End User Client shall return a signed copy of the Terms of Business to the Ventura Prime FX, together with all documents and information that may be requested by the Ventura Prime FX.
+- 1. Where the Compliance Officer considers it necessary, the Ventura Prime FX shall send Terms of Business to existing End User Clients: - a. advising the End User Client of the existence of Anti-Money Laundering legislation in effect in the LM and outlining the Ventura Prime FX duties and obligations under such legislation; - b. asking the End User Client to agree, going forward, to: - keep the Ventura Prime FX promptly informed of any changes in the End User Client's contact details; - ii. where the End User Client is a Legal Person, keep the Ventura Prime FX promptly informed of any changes in its controllers, shareholders or owners; and - iii. keep the Ventura Prime FX promptly informed of any changes in the shareholding, directors or officers of all LM companies formed by the Ventura Prime FX on behalf of the End User Client. - 2. schedule shall be attached to the Terms of Business requesting all information and documents as are necessary to enable the Ventura Prime FX to comply with its obligations and duties under Anti-Money Laundering legislation in effect in the LM. - 3.
+The End User Client shall return a signed copy of the Terms of Business to the Ventura Prime FX, together with all documents and information that may be requested by the Ventura Prime FX.
 These documents shall be kept on the End User Client's file.

-END USER APLLICANTS: EXEMPTION FROM VERIFICATION
+13 END USER APLLICANTS: EXEMPTION FROM VERIFICATION

-- 13.1 Verification in respect of an Applicant for Business is not required where that Applicant for Business is: - (a) a Regulated Person; or - (b) Foreign Regulated Person; or - (c) a legal practitioner or accountant who: - (i) belongs to a professional body whose rules of conduct or practice contain requirements for the detection and prevention of money laundering that are consistent with the requirements of the FATF Recommendations; and - (ii) is supervised by his or her professional body for compliance with those requirements listed in (i) above. - 13.2 Verification in respect of an Applicant for Business for a One-Off - Transaction is not required where the amount to be paid by or to that Applicant for Business is less than US\$10,000 or the equivalent amount in another currency.
-The One-Off Transaction must not be linked to other transactions where the combined value of all the linked transactions would result in a value in excess of US\$10,000. - 13.3 Theses exemptions do not apply to the extent the Ventura Prime FX (or any Person handling the transaction on its behalf) knows or suspects that the Applicant for Business is engaged in, or the transaction involves, money laundering or terrorist financing.
+- 1. Verification in respect of an Applicant for Business is not required where that Applicant for Business is: - a. a Regulated Person; or - b.
+Foreign Regulated Person; or - c. a legal practitioner or accountant who: - belongs to a professional body whose rules of conduct or practice contain requirements for the detection and prevention of money laundering that are consistent with the requirements of the FATF Recommendations; and - ii. is supervised by his or her professional body for compliance with those requirements listed in (i) above. - 2.
+Verification in respect of an Applicant for Business for a One-Off Transaction is not required where the amount to be paid by or to that Applicant for Business is less than US\$10,000 or the equivalent amount in another currency.
+The One-Off Transaction must not be linked to other transactions where the combined value of all the linked transactions would result in a value in excess of US\$10,000. - 3.
+Theses exemptions do not apply to the extent the Ventura Prime FX (or any Person handling the transaction on its behalf) knows or suspects that the Applicant for Business is engaged in, or the transaction involves, money laundering or terrorist financing.

-14. REQUIRED STANDARDS FOR VERIFICATION & DUE DILIGENCE COPY DOCUMENTATION
+REQUIRED STANDARDS FOR VERIFICATION & DUE DILIGENCE COPY DOCUMENTATION